-I have a Diploma in Person-centred counselling.
-This was gained over four years, and gave me practical as well as theory based experience.
+I am a qualified counsellor, and my Diploma was gained over four years.
+During this time, I gained practical as well as theory based experience.

 Going through this training means that I am a member of a counselling association, helping to ensure professionalism, and the safety of my client work.

 I have additional training in certain areas mentioned below.
-I have supported clients with many different issues, particularly specialising in bereavement and domestic abuse.
-I counsel for depression and anxiety, including Generalised Anxiety Disorder, relationship issues and general feelings of sadness.
+I have supported clients with many different issues, including depression and anxiety, including Generalised Anxiety Disorder, relationship issues and general feelings of sadness.
 I also work alongside clients with Learning Difficulties.

 We would work out of a secure and private space.
 Our work together would be confidential, and this would include any self-harm or suicidal tendencies.
-There are exceptions to this confidentiality in the form of breaking certain laws, but I would explain this to you at the start of our sessions.
+I would explain this in more detail in our initial session.

 You have the freedom to disclose as little or as much as you like to me.
 I will not force you to speak or bully you into talking about certain issues.
 I will listen a lot throughout our sessions.
 I will offer you a place to express your thoughts and fears, together finding a way for you to move forward in dealing with whatever stresses and issues you may have.

 Choosing the right counsellor for you is an important part of the process.
-I am straightforward and sincere in my approach to counselling, offering direct and understanding support.
+I am sincere in my approach to counselling, offering direct and understanding support.
 I do understand how hard accessing the right support can be, and that this may be a worrying time for you.
-My unique and frank approach means building a more trusting relationship with truthful exchanges, leading to better self-awareness and confidence in the ability to be the real "you."
+I would work to build a trusting relationship with truthful exchanges, leading to better self-awareness and confidence in the ability to be the real "you."

 Training, qualifications & experience